Get Help Paying Your Bills

 Community Action Program (CAP)

-• Must be low-income.
-The City of Globe can provide services for home rehabilitation or repair.
+• The City of Globe can provide services for home rehabilitation or repair.

 Repairs can include: